naqeebghazi/darey.linuxadmin/README.md

 ### SCP

+To upload:
-Cannot run commands like in sftp.
-Run this in host:
+scp cannot run commands like in sftp.
+Run this in host to upload to a remote host:

-  $ scp -r directoryname/ user1@ipaddress:tmp
+  $ scp -r directoryname/ user1@ipaddress:/home/user1/uploadfiles

+/tmp tells us where the contents of directoryname should be uploaded.

 Check this folder in remote client:

   $ ls -al /tmp/directoryname

+To download:
+  $ scp -r user1@ipaddress:/home/user1/remotefile ./downloadlocationinLocal